 - Promoting the reporting of ethical concerns in the Britvic supply chain.
-We will raise awareness of the types of concerns to report and improve accessibility to whistleblowing routes including our independent whistleblowing platform - SpeakUp - with our highest risk suppliers, to provide an additional resource for workers within our supply chains - Expanding our supplier risk mapping using the Everstream tool for tier 1 suppliers and drilling down to tier 2 high-risk suppliers.
-We will use this information in conjunction with Sedex and EcoVadis audit reports to identify what level of modern slavery risk exists.
+We raise awareness of the types of concerns to report and improve accessibility to whistleblowing routes including our independent whistleblowing platform - SpeakUp - with our highest risk suppliers, to provide an additional resource for workers within our supply chains - Expanding our supplier risk mapping using the Everstream Analytics tool for tier 1 suppliers and drilling down to tier 2 high risk suppliers.
+We aim to use this information in conjunction with Sedex and EcoVadis audit reports to identify what level of modern slavery risk exists

-If no audit reports exist for that supplier, we will request audits are completed and take appropriate action as needed Conducting risk assessments of all our priority agricultural commodities.
-We will implement an action plan to mitigate risks within these commodities, including gaining certification of the highest risk commodities to ensure their sources are free of practices related to modern slavery
+If no audit reports exist for that supplier, we will request audits are completed and take appropriate action as needed:

+- Conducting risk assessments of all our priority agricultural commodities.
+We are implementing an action plan to mitigate risks within these commodities, including gaining certification of the highest risk commodities and promoting business practices to prevent modern slavery from their sources - Engaging our suppliers to understand and accelerate action to balance productivity with environmental stewardship, economic viability, social responsibility and regenerative agriculture principles